Sylvexia/personal_research/10-29 Personal Research.md

 ![](note_image/posit_arch.png)
 # Summary:

-- Based on the MNIST model, we would like try to see what operation we need to convert.
+- Based on the MNIST model, we would like to try to see what operation we need to convert.
 	- Now we are converting `memref`, `affine` operations' types.
 - In this note, we also see how a simple quantization get lowered with newly proposed quant dialect lowering
 - In this note, we also see how does affine dialect works